Report on low carb, healthy eating and obesity

 Low Carb is Easy.com is a popular and well-respected online information and support resource about healthy eating and weight loss the low carbohydrate way.
 Although numerous studies have disproved the widespread belief that low carb diets are ineffective and unhealthy, much of the misinformation still exists.
 New and potential low carbers therefore face a morass of confusing and conflicting information.
 They also have to learn a whole new way of thinking in the kitchen at the same time as coping with the difficulties of shopping for low carb ingredients or eating outside the home.
 The objectives of Low Carb is Easy.com are to help ease these problems by providing low carbers with information, hints and tools including the unique Low Carb is Easy Interactive Cookbook, and by providing low carb information, consultancy and advertising opportunities to the food industry.

-The report will be emailed to you in Portable Document Format (PDF) which requires Adobe Acrobat Reader to view.
-The file size is about 1MB.
+The report is an e-book which will be emailed to you in Portable Document Format (PDF).

 Please take a few moments to read our terms and conditions.
 Purchase of the report indicates that you have accepted these.